VictorUvarov/provider_architecture_template/README.md

 # provider_start

-A production ready flutter application template for the provider architecture.
+A production ready flutter application template for the stacked architecture with immutable state.

 ## Inspiration

-- This project is a starting point for a Flutter application using the provider architecture.
+- This project is a starting point for a Flutter application using the stacked architecture.
 - This project heavily uses the flutter tutorials and snippets of the filled stacks YouTube channel.
 - Feel free to send in Pull Requests to improve the application.